fluencelabs/fRPC-Substrate/README.md

 ## Setting Up For Developing With Fluence

-To get going, you need to install and setup a few dependencies.
+To get going, you need to install and set up a few dependencies.

 > Fluence tooling works on most \*nix systems including OSX and Windows Linux Subsystem.
 At this time, Windows is not supported.